creekorful/open-dydns/README.md

 ### The configuration file

-Below is a example of the configuration file:
+Below is an example of the configuration file:

 ```toml
 [ApiConfig]